Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 Pricing

 Want to see how Sematext stacks up?
-Check out our page on Sematext vs Dynatrace.
-We also wrote about Dynatrace alternatives and how each compares to it.
+Check out our page on Sematext vs Datadog.
+Additionally, you should familiarize yourself with all the alternatives to Datadog and how they compare to it.

 While the full-stack monitoring solutions and tools are nice, there are other ways to monitor your Ubuntu servers that come free of charge – command-like tools that provide all the data that are critical to ensuring the health and performance of your machines.